Some parts of this page may be machine-translated.

 If post-editing takes more time and cost than human translation,

-Furthermore, in order to stabilize the quality of post-editing,
+Furthermore, to stabilize the quality of post-editing,

 it is also necessary to establish guidelines and educate post-editors.